Adaptive Riding

 If you are a new rider please fill out a new rider application prior to registration.

-Returning students: please have your 2025 medical form updated prior to the
+Returning students: please have your 2026 medical form updated prior to the

-start of fall session.
+start of spring session.

 Entry Level